netdata/netdata/docs/configure/invite-collaborate.md

 Let's say you get an alert from your nodes about an excess of 500-type errors in your Nginx logs.
 Your team can hop on a Slack call to begin working together.
-While one engineer handles creating a new dashboard with a half-dozen relevant Nginx log metrics, another can dive into the real-time node dashboard investigate correlated charts in granular detail.
+While one engineer handles creating a new dashboard with a half-dozen relevant Nginx log metrics, another can dive into the real-time node dashboard and investigate correlated charts in granular detail.

 ## What's next?